Nexfinity/CakeyBot-Wiki/moderation/audit-log.md

   * When a moderator uses the `/warn` command it will log the usage to the audit log
 * Purges
   * When a moderator uses the `/purge` command it will log the amount of messages and the purge type to the audit log
-  * If Cakey Bot has not hit the rate limit yet, purge will also include a Pastebin perma-link to all of the messages that were purged.
   * Unlike other bots, Cakey Bot will also provide a transcript of all deleted messages if available.

 # Additional Information

 * Message Deletion
   * Cakey Bot only caches the last 100 messages per channel.
 If a message is deleted past that, Cakey Bot will not be able to show the content of that message.
   * Cakey Bot will not log who deleted the message.
+(Discord limitation)
   * Cakey Bot will also attach an image to the log if the original message contained one.
     * Note: It will currently only log the first image attached to a message.
   * Cakey Bot will not show the content of deleted embed messages.